basecamp/kamal-proxy/README.md

 ### Automatic TLS

-`kamal-proxy` can automatically obtain and renew TLS certificates for your applications.
+Kamal Proxy can automatically obtain and renew TLS certificates for your applications.
 To enable this, add the `--tls` flag when deploying an instance:

     kamal-proxy deploy service1 --target web-1:3000 --host app1.example.com --tls